 Do you need to probate a will in Idaho?
 Why go through probate in Idaho?
 These are common questions posed to Boise Probate Attorneys.

 So what does probate do for you?
 There are basically four things that probate does.
 The court will determine whether or not there is a valid will.
-The court will appoint the administrator of the will.
-The administrator is the person who was appointed by the deceased person in the will to administer the estate.
+The court will appoint the personal representative of the will.
+The personal representative is usually the person who was appointed by the deceased person in the will to administer the estate.
 If there is no will, the court will appoint someone to do the administration.
 The administrator then is given the power to identify the debts and notify creditors of the estate, identify those who will inherit from the estate, pay the bills of the estate, distribute the property and execute legal documents transfering interest in the property to those who have inherited it and to close the estate.
 Notifying creditors and closing the estate are two critical steps to probate.
 Once the creditors have been notified they are limited by time to collect on the debts from the estate after which time they are barred from collecting.
 Probate protects the distribution of property from the estate.

 Boise Probate Attorneys, in handling a probate, will create the necessary documents for the estate administrator, file the documents and advise the personal representative on what their duties are, how to best go about those and what the must and must not do.
 In addition, once the probate has been completed, Boise Probate Attorneys close the estate.
 This protects the estate from any further claims.
-Let the experienced attorneys at Kershisnik Law help you get the most out of probate.

 Estate Planning Attorneys - Wills and Trusts - Estate Planning Tools